geoffrich/geoffrich.net/src/posts/svelte-action-sticky.md

 Since we can't reference JavaScript variables in our styles directly, we need to update an attribute on the element so we have something to target in our CSS.
 Here we set the `data-stuck` attribute to the value of `isSticking`.
 Using data attributes for state changes comes from [the CUBE CSS methodology](https://piccalil.li/cube-css/exception/).
 You could set a class using the `class:` directive here instead, depending on personal preference.
 Either way, you have something to target in your CSS.
 Now when the element is stuck, the color changes to mintcream 🍦.

 Looks great!
 Unfortunately, we have a bug when we have multiple sticky elements on the page.
 Depending on your CSS, when scrolling down you may see a brief flash of the "stuck" styles on the heading coming into view.
-I changed the sticky colors to black and white and set a transition duration of 2 seconds to make it very clear.
-See the GIF below.
+I changed the sticky colors to black and white and increased the transition duration to make it very clear.
+See the gif below.

 ![Sticky styles briefly applied when scrolling down](/images/svelte-action-sticky/sticky-css-bug.gif)

-So what's happening here?
+What's happening here?
 In our sticky action, we set `isStuck` based on the visibility of the top sentinel.
 When the page loads, the sentinel for the second heading is out of view, so the second heading applies the stuck styles.
-When we scroll down, the sentinel comes into view and the stuck styles are removed, resulting in a flash of the stuck styles.
+When we scroll down, the sentinel comes into view and the stuck styles are removed, resulting in a flash of the stuck styles as the styles transition.

 To fix this, we need to check the Y position before dispatching the event.
 If the sentinel is coming into view from the bottom of the screen but we are observing an element sticking to the top, `isStuck` should be false.
 Similarly, if the sentinel is coming into view from the top of the screen but we are observing an element sticking to the bottom, `isStuck` should also be false.
 Here's what that looks like in code.